Psychoanalysis: Overview

-Dynamics of libidinal energy (death- and life drive) in Freud's model of the soul, referring to his rider metaphor: the head symbolizes the ego (principle of reality); the animal body the id (pleasure principle).
-Similarly dual, the libido branches out from the id into two main areas: the mental urge to know (up), and the bodily urge to act (down).
-Both unite in the ego in order to fulfil the needs of the id.
-This includes perception and judgement of inner/outer reality, leading to experiences (by muscle control), which imprint the superego.
-The superego contains our socialization taking place in childhood.
-If it supports the instinctual needs, the organism remains mentally healthy – the 'rider' carries out his 'animal's' will "as if it were his own".

-One of Freud's central arguments is that the contents of the unconscious largely determine cognition and behavior, describing this as the third insult to mankind.
-While the first is said to consist of the 'cosmic scandal triggered by Copernicus, the second as biological one by Darwin's realization that man evolved in line of all animals, the narcissistically affected ego now has to cope with the psychological affront that it is not even master of its own house.
+One of Freud's central claims is that the contents of the unconscious largely determine cognition and behavior, describing this as the third insult to mankind.
+The first was the cosmic discovery by Copernicus that the Earth revolved around the Sun, the second was the biological discovery by Darwin that humans evolved from apes, and the third psychological affront was the discovery by Freud that the ego was not even master of its own home.

-Freud found that many of the drives – which his structural model locates in the 'id' – are repressed into the unconscious as a result of traumatic experiences during childhood, so that attempts to integrate them into the conscious perception of the ego triggers resistance.
-These and other defense mechanisms 'want' to maintain the repression – not least with the means of censorship, internalized fear of punishment or mother-love withdrawal – while the affected instincts resist.
-All in all, an inner war rages between the id and the ego's conscious values, which manifests itself in more or less conspicuous mental disorders, whereby Freud did not equate the statistical normality of our society with 'healthy'.
-"Health can only be described in metapsychological terms" (assessment of each psychic process according to the coordinates of biological drive economy, dynamics and topology).
+Freud found that many of the drives are repressed into the unconscious, which the structural model locates in the 'id', as a result of traumatic experiences during childhood.
+Attempts to integrate them into the conscious perception of the ego triggers resistance.
+The individual 'wants' to maintain the repression through defense mechanisms—including censorship, internalized fear of punishment or of loss of love—while the affected instincts resist.
+An inner war rages between the forces of the id, ego, and superego and can manifest as more or less conspicuous mental disorders.
+Importantly, Freud did not equate the most common behavior with 'health'.
+"Health can only be described in metapsychological terms" (assessment of each psychic process according to the coordinates of biological drive economy, dynamics, and topology).

-He discovered that the instinctive impulses are expressed most clearly – albeit still encoded – in the symbols of dreams as well as in the symptomatic detours of neuroticism and Freudian slips.
+He discovered that the instinctive impulses are expressed in the symbols of dreams and in the symptomatic detours of neuroticism and Freudian slips.
 Psychoanalysis was developed in order to clarify the causes of disorders and to restore mental health by enabling the ego to become aware of the id's needs and to find realistic, self-controlled ways to satisfy them.
-Freud summarized this goal of his therapy in the demand "Where id was, ego shall became", defining the underlying libido as driving energy of all innate needs and equating it with the Eros (universal desire) of Platonic philosophy.
+Freud summarized this goal of his therapy as "Wo Es war, soll Ich werden" ("Where id was, there ego shall be").